-1) Before finalizing the appointment, ensure that the successful candidate is provided with information or links to information about the range of institutional supports for comparable chairs based on the annual comparative review, in accordance with UBC's CRC Equity, Diversity, and Inclusion Action Plan and the CRCP requirements.

-2) Please ensure that the following paragraph (with the appropriate campus contact) is included in the offer letter:
+- Before finalizing the appointment, ensure that the successful candidate is provided with information or links to information about the range of institutional supports for comparable chairs based on the annual comparative review, in accordance with UBC's CRC Equity, Diversity, and Inclusion Action Plan and the CRCP requirements. - 2) Please ensure that the following paragraph (with the appropriate campus contact) is included in the offer letter:

 "UBC is committed to accessibility.
 UBC Canada Research Chairs are invited to discuss their workplace accommodations needs with the Department Chair, before or during the onboarding process.
-Should you require disability-related information or accommodations, please contact the Centre for Workplace Accessibility at workplace.accessibility@ubc.ca for information and support as soon as possible."
+Should you require confidential disability-related information or accommodations, please contact the Centre for Workplace Accessibility at workplace.accessibility@ubc.ca for information and support as soon as possible."

-- 3) Where there is a question about the possibility of facilitating priority placement for chairholders with disabilities for housing and childcare programs at UBC, consult with the Vice-Provost and AVP, Academic Affairs. - The CRCP Nomination Attestation Form should be requested from ubcvpao-g-ubccrc@mail.ubc.ca.
-Once completed, it is returned to the same.
+- 3) Where there is a question about the possibility of facilitating priority placement for chairholders with disabilities for housing and childcare programs at UBC, please contact the CRC Secretariat at ubc.crc@ubc.ca. - 4) The CRCP Mid-point Attestation Form should be requested from ubc.crc@ubc.ca.
+Once completed, it is returned to the same address.
 This form must be completed to have the nomination advanced. - 5) UBC Faculty Relations provides detailed Appointments Checklists for New Tenure/Tenure Track Appointments.
-All forms and materials should be completed and submitted to Faculty Relations. - 6) Upon acceptance of the position by the successful candidate, notify the UBC CRC Secretariat via email at ubcvpao-g-ubccrc@mail.ubc.ca.
+All forms and materials should be completed and submitted to Faculty Relations. - 6) Upon acceptance of the position by the successful candidate, notify the UBC CRC Secretariat via email at ubc.crc@ubc.ca.

-&lt;sup>1 This Guide was developed by the Vice-Provost and Associate Vice-President, Academic and the Associate Vice-President, Equity & Inclusion; with the expertise of the Equity & Inclusion Office, and with thanks to reference materials from the University of Toronto, University of Victoria, McMaster University.
+&lt;sup>1 This Guide was developed by the Vice-Provost and Associate Vice-President, Academic and the Associate Vice-President, Equity & Inclusion; with the expertise of the Equity & Inclusion Office, and with thanks to reference materials from the University of Toronto, University of Victoria, McMaster University, and has been revised by the Associate Vice-President, Equity & Inclusion and the Associate Vice-President, Research & Innovation since.